Digitaliko/sendvelo/_bmad-output/marketing/06-COLD-EMAIL-SEQUENCES.md

 Imagine what [Company]'s team could do with 6 extra weeks per month.

-SendVelo delivers that.
+Thumbway delivers that.

-Free tier available: sendvelo.com
+Free tier available: thumbway.com

 If you want a walkthrough, I'm happy to show you.